JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-05-25-Cluster-Server.md

 <ul>

-	<li> Manager nodes - handling cluster management tasks such as scheduling services and maintaining the overall state of the system.</li>
+	<li>Manager nodes: handling cluster management tasks such as scheduling services and maintaining the overall state of the system.</li>
-	<li> Worker nodes - Nodes that carry out tasks and run the containers.</li>
+	<li>Worker nodes: Nodes that carry out tasks and run the containers.</li>
 </ul>

 Manager nodes can also be worker nodes, in my case this is what I am doing.

-### Overlay network
+### Overlay Network

 An overlay network is a virtual network that sits on top of the physical network interface.
-By having each node sitting on the same overlay network, services are able to communicate reagardless of their physical location.
+By having each node sitting on the same overlay network, services are able to communicate regardless of their physical location.

 ## Hardware